Secure Key from Quantum Discord: Experiment

 The experimental set-up is shown in Fig. \ref{fig:scheme}.
 Alice acts as the transmitter, Bob is in charge of receiver, and they are linked by a 125 km optical fiber, corresponding to 22.5 dB of loss.
 The system adopts phase-encoding scheme and conducts three-intensity decoy-state protocol.
 The qubits are encoded with basis $\mathbb{Z}$ and $\mathbb{X}$, each basis has two orthogonal quantum states to carry binary information.
 The form of the four states is $\frac{1}{\sqrt{2}}\left(\ket{s}+e^{i\theta}\ket{l}\right)$, where the coded information is loaded by the phase difference, $\theta$, of the two adjacent time-bin states, $\ket{s}$ and $\ket{l}$.
 In the standard case, $\theta\in\{0,\pi\}$ for $\mathbb{Z}$-basis and $\theta\in\{\frac{\pi}{2},\frac{3\pi}{2}\}$ for $\mathbb{X}$-basis.
 The decoy-state protocol is used to estimate single-photon parameters using weak coherent states.
 Here we denote the three intensities as $\mu, \nu, \omega$, they satisfy $\mu>\nu>\omega>0$.

 On Alice's side, the optical pulses are initially generated by a gain-switch laser, which is trigger by a 1.25 GHz clock signal.
 A dispersion compensator module (DCM) is used to counteract the pulse broadening caused by channel dispersion.
 The intensity modulator (IM) modulates the mean photon number of each pulse according to the decoy-state protocol and the electronic variable optical attenuator (EVOA) attenuates them to the single-photon level.
 The encoder is constructed by an asymmetric Faraday-Sagnac-Michelson interferometer (FSMI) \cite{wang2018practical}, where a beamsplitter (BS) splits the laser pulse into two parts, one is reflected back by a Faraday Mirror within a short time, the other one travels along a Sagnac structure and its relative phase, $\theta_a$, is randomly changed by the phase modulator (PM).
 The two parts corresponds to $\ket{s}$ and $\ket{l}$, respectively.
 The delay between them is set to 400 ps, a half of the period of 1.25 GHz.

-On Bob's side, the decoder, with the same structure as Alice's encoder, decodes the pulses into two path.
-Each path has a superconducting single photon detector (Det), the binary information 0 and 1 is extracted from the clicks of Det0 and Det1, respectively.
-For double click events, the binary information is assigned randomly.